 Linking to the Mega CD 2

-The Mega CD add-on uses a BIOS to determine what region games can be played, and what region Mega Drive system will be compatible.
+The Mega CD add-on uses a BIOS to determine what region games can be played, and therefore what region Mega Drive system will be compatible.
 There are 3 Bios images, one for each main region.
 EUR, USA and JP.
-Each will boot the corresponding games for each region.
+Each will boot the corresponding games only for each region.
 If you combine a PAL Mega Drive and and NTSC Sega CD, then it wont work and visa versa.
 The solution is to either use a Universal Region Free BIOS, or combine all three original bios images and switch between them.
 We decided to do the later as it leads to better compatibility.

 To make the “Triple” BIOS, I took the original Sega version 2 BIOS images (suitable for the MCD2) and bytes-swapped them.
 This reverses the code so that it reads correctly when burned.
 I used a program called SwapEdian for this.
 Then I combined the 3 images into one file with the copy /b command.
 The final combined file was then flashed to a blank 27c4002 EPROM chip.
-Combinations of pin 39 and 40 select the BIOS images to load.
+Combinations of pin 38 and 39 select the BIOS images to load.

 The original BIOS was removed and a socket installed for the EPROM.
 Removal of the original BIOS chip can be tricky because its located so close to the ext connector.